JaneliaSciComp/G4_Display_Tools/docs/googlesheet_tutorial.md

 ![Initial tabs](assets/addTab.png)

 You can rename Sheet1 by simply double-clicking on the text.
-Alternatively, click the black down-pointing arrow to the right of "Sheet1" and select "rename" from the menu that is provided.
+Alternatively, click the down-pointing arrow to the right of "Sheet1" and select "rename" from the menu that is provided.
 Rename this tab to "Users" or something similar.

 To add a second tab, click on the small black plus sign to the left of your first tab.
 When you hover your mouse over it, text will pop up that says "Add Sheet."
 This terminology might be a little confusing, but "tab" and "sheet" are interchangeable here.